Michael Clarke hoping to flourish in final Ashes Test against England

-Australian skipper still harbours hopes of bowing out with a rare win on English soil
+Australian skipper realises there is no fairytale ending waiting for him at the Kia Oval but he still harbours hopes of bowing out with a rare win on English soil

 London: Michael Clarke realises there is no fairytale ending waiting for him at the Kia Oval but the Australia captain still harbours hopes of bowing out with a rare win on English soil.